Responsive

 In this blog post, we looked at the importance of integration testing in CI/CD pipelines and we also learned how Testkube integrates with GitHub actions, which is one of the popular tools for designing CI/CD workflows.
 We created a simple workflow and were able to integrate a k6 test using Testkube.

-Try out the various test types in Testkube and witness firsthand how Testkube simplifies and empowers your testing process with its Kubernetes-native capabilities.
-Join our Slack community for guidance and support.
+Try out the various tests supported in Testkube and witness firsthand how it simplifies and empowers your testing process with its Kubernetes-native capabilities.

 About Testkube